Burial: Boulogne Eastern Cemetery Grave: I.B.5. Died of wounds: 27th October 1914 Age: 28

 Alec has not been found on the 1911 Census.
 Brother Lionel is shown in the 1911 Census (RG 14/5621) as a serving Lieutenant on board HMS Fisgard.
 He had enrolled in the Royal Navy on 15th January 1895, aged 15.
 Charles was at Ardingley School as a Boarder.
 The parents and Guy and Roy were living at 23 Philbeach Gardens, Kensington.
 Guy is recorded as “Royal Navy – Retained“.

-He died in Hospital at Boulogne on 27th October from “wounds received at on the 25th“.
-(According to his “Roll of Honour” entry this was at Ypres, but the Battalion did not get there until 6th November, on the 25th October the Battalion was in reserve east of Bethune.)
+He died in Hospital at Boulogne on 27th October from “wounds received in action at Ypres on the 25th“.
+(The”Roll of Honour” entry states Ypres, but the Battalion did not get there until 6th November, on the 25th October the Battalion was in reserve east of Bethune.)

 Crookenden, page 28, gives the date of Lieutenant Addison being wounded as the 20th, on which date the Battalion was in action at Violaines.
 The War Diary confirms this: “Held VIOLAINES, artillery shelled LA BASSEE.
 Battalion on outposts.
 2/Lieut MAY, 2/Lieut ADDISON wounded, 3 men killed, 24 men wounded.
 3 p.m.
 German attack repulsed.
 Battalion on outposts.”